VaidehiM-sys/DataMiningAndKnowledgeDiscovery/README.md

 ## 2. Decision Tree and K-nearest Neighbor for Wine Quality Dataset

 Implementation of Decision Tree and K-nearest Neighbor Classification on the Wine Quality dataset.
+Calculation of GINI index, misclassification error and entropy of this sample set.
+Calculation of the confusion matrix for a binary classifier.
+Traning and testing of KNN model with values K=1,3,5,7 and 9.
+Calculation of ROC curves and AUC values of the five KNN models over testing samples of positive class.